London Stock Exchange Group (LSEG) and Islamic Corporation for the Development of the Private Sector (ICD) Announce Findings of the 2025 Islamic Finance Development Indicator Report

 Mustafa Adil, Head of Islamic Finance, LSEG, said:

-““Looking ahead, the industry will be shaped by cross-border connectivity, regulatory advancements, and strategic national initiatives.
+“Looking ahead, the industry will be shaped by cross-border connectivity, regulatory advancements, and strategic national initiatives.
 Based on current trajectories, global Islamic finance assets are projected to reach US$9.7 trillion by 2029, growing at an average annual rate of 10%.
-This underscores Islamic fina’ce’s vital role in supporting sustainable economic growth and financial inclusion glob”lly.”
+This underscores Islamic finance’s vital role in supporting sustainable economic growth and financial inclusion globally.”

 Khalid Khalafalla, Acting Chief Executive Officer (ACEO) of ICD, added: